The Incredible Hulk (film): Box office

-The Incredible Hulk earned $134.8 million in the United States and Canada, as well as $130.8 million from other territories, for a worldwide total of $265.6 million.
-The film, even though it barely passed its predecessor, and only equaled it if the smaller budget of the first film is taken into account, was still considered moderately successful.
-Entertainment analyst David Davis told The Hollywood Reporter, "The first Hulk had such high expectations after the NBCUniversal merger and was supposed to be critical-favorite Ang Lee's breakout commercial blockbuster.
-Then with the new Hulk film, Marvel was able to underplay the importance of the success after the great success of Iron Man this summer.
-So the new one overdelivered, relative to its underpromise."
+The Incredible Hulk grossed $134.8 million in the United States and Canada, and $130 million in other territories, for a worldwide total of $265 million.
+The film, which cost more than $200 million including a production budget of $150 million and marketing costs, barely passed the box office of its predecessor which cost less and was deemed a commercial failure.
+It was considered to be a success, albeit on a smaller scale than Iron Man.
+Marvel and Universal both expressed happiness with the film's financial performance.
+Entertainment analyst David Davis explained that the first film was seen as a commercial failure due to its high expectations while Marvel was able to downplay expectations for this film, especially after the success of Iron Man.
+Davis said The Incredible Hulk "overdelivered, relative to its underpromise".

 The Incredible Hulk earned $55.4 million in its opening weekend, becoming the top film at the box office.
 Behind Fantastic Four: Rise of the Silver Surfer, it was the second-highest gross for a film released over the Father's Day weekend.
 This surpassed industry expectations of a $45 million opening, following the disappointing response to the 2003 film.
 Universal believed word of mouth would contribute to the film breaking even eventually.

 The Incredible Hulk also opened in 38 other countries, adding $31 million to the total opening.
 The film outgrossed the 2003 film in South Korea, while its openings in Mexico and Russia created records for Universal.
 The film grossed 24 million yuan (roughly $3.4 million) in its Chinese opening on August 26, outgrossing the previous film's overall gross of 10 million yuan.